jnroesch/Templixir-Landingpage/content/english/about/_index.md

 ---
-title: "About"
+title: "About Templixir"
-meta_title: "About"
+meta_title: "About Templixir"
-description: "More information about why we created Templixir"
+description: "More information about why we created Templixir.
+Here you can get some insights into our backstory and motivation to learn where Templixir is headed."

 ---

-## Why Templixir?
+# Why we created Templixir

 Templixir was born out of a simple frustration: previewing and validating dynamic email templates shouldn’t be so hard.